 BUT you will still need a Northwest Forest Pass.
 Northwest Forest Passes cost $30 a year and grant access to all National Forests in Washington and Oregon for a year.
 You can purchase one here!

-If you frequent National Parks more than THREE times a year, I would suggest purchasing an America the Beautiful Pass which grants unlimited access to National Parks AND Forests for an entire year.
-The cost is $80 which pays for itself in three visits to National Parks in a year.
+If you frequent National Parks more than THREE times a year, I would suggest purchasing an America the Beautiful Pass, which grants unlimited access to National Parks AND Forests for an entire year.
+The cost is $80 which pays for three visits to National Parks in a year.
 An America the Beautiful pass works in National Parks and Forests.

 If you would like to purchase an America the Beautiful Pass, you can purchase one here!

-The best advice I can give you for preparing to hike Chain lakes is to call the ranger station to check road and trail status especially during shoulder seasons.
+The best advice I can give you for preparing to hike Chain Lakes is to call the ranger station to check the road and trail status, especially during shoulder seasons.

 Hiking Chain Lakes Loop

-There is a reason Chain Lakes Loop is considered one of the best hikes near Mount Baker and it is because it has it all.
-From panoramic views of Mount Baker and Shuksan to the North Cascades.
+There is a reason the Chain Lakes Loop Trail is considered one of the best hikes near Mount Baker: it has it all, from panoramic views of Mount Baker and Table Mountain to the best views of Mount Shuksan.

 Many people opt to park at Artist Point, but you do have the option to park at Heather Meadows if you choose to; the Wild Goose section of the trail bridges the gap between the two parking lots.